rileyhemp/snoogle/readme.md

 ## What's it do?

 Ever add site:reddit.com to the end of your google searches?
-This basically does that, with a few added benifits.
+This basically does that, with a few added benefits.

 ## Why not just use Reddit search?